rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 <hr/>

 # One Last Thing
 This time running `installutil /u iu.exe` caused the dreaded Cortex pop-up.
-Again from experience, I suspected that Cortex was not loving the fact that `cmd.exe` was spawned with a network socket as its stdin and stdout handles.
+This time, I suspected that Cortex was uncomfortable the fact that `cmd.exe` was spawned with a network socket as its stdin and stdout handles.

 Fortunately, this was a quick fix because Cortex is likely only performing this check for command interpreters like `cmd.exe` and `powershell.exe` which means `dbg.exe` should slip under the radar.